stoplightio/prism/docs/guides/client.md

 # Prism Client

-Prism inclues an Axios style HTTP Client that you can use to seamlessy perform requests to both a real server and a mocked document.
+Prism includes an full featured HTTP Client that you can use to seamlessly perform requests to both a real server and a mocked document.
+The client is modeled after Axios so it may feel familiar.

 ### Create from filename or http resource